SoftUni/Programming-Basics-Book-JS-EN/chapter-11-tricks-and-hacks.md

 It is not necessary to know these values by heart at this stage, but only to remember that there are so-called **Truthy** and **Falsy** values.
 Over time, we will get used to how to use them properly and how they help us shorten our code.

-## What We Learned in This Chapter?
+## What Have We Learned from This Chapter?

 In the current chapter we learned how to **correctly** **format** and **name** the elements of our code, some **shortcuts** for work in Visual Studio Code, some **code snippets** and how to **debug code**.